Cai Lun: Spread of paper

 The Three Gods of Paper-making, Cai Lun (in the middle) with the Korean monk Damjing (on the left), who brought the art to Japan, and Mochizuki Seibei (who brought the art to Nishijima (西嶋)).
 Kept in the Minobu Town Museum of History and Folklore.

 Cai's improvements to paper and the papermaking process are considered especially impactful to human history, as they resulted in the spread of literature and knowledge around the world, and advancements in communications.
 However, Cai is only somewhat known outside East Asia and is often excluded from major encyclopedias.
-The scholar of paper history, Thomas Francis Carter, drew parallels between Cai and Johannes Gutenberg, the inventor of the first printing press which was movable type, calling them "spiritual father and son" respectively.
+The scholar of paper history, Thomas Francis Carter, drew parallels between Cai and Johannes Gutenberg, the inventor of the first printing press which using movable type, calling them "spiritual father and son" respectively.
 In his 1978 book, The 100: A Ranking of the Most Influential Persons in History, Michael H. Hart ranked him 7th, above figures such as Gutenberg, Christopher Columbus, Albert Einstein and Charles Darwin.
 In 2007, Time ranked him among the "Best Inventors" of all time.

 After Cai's efforts in 105 CE, a renowned paper maker who may have been an apprentice to Cai—variously recorded by modern sources as Zuo Bo; Tso Po (左伯, courtesy name: Tzu-i: 子邑 (Ziyi)) from Donglai, Shandong; or Tso Tzǔ-yi—improved the process in 150 CE or later in the Han dynasty.
 Other than this, the basic principles of Cai's papermaking process have changed little over time, and the new form of paper spread throughout China.
 According to legend, the Buddhist monk Damjing brought the process to Japan, though this is unconfirmed.
 Damjing occupies a similar patron saint position in Japan that Cai does in China.
 By the 600s the process appeared in Turkestan, Korea, and India, (Note: Although India seems to have only begun widely producing paper in the 12th-century.) while Chinese prisoners from the Battle of Talas spread the knowledge to Arabs in the Abbasid Caliphate.
 Unlike many Chinese inventions that were created independently in Western Europe, the modern papermaking process was a wholly Chinese product and gradually spread via the Arabs to Europe, where it also saw widespread manufacturing by the 12th century.
 On 2 August 2010, the International Astronomical Union honored Cai's legacy by naming a crater on the Moon after him.